victor-chevillotte/inception-of-things/Readme.md

 ---
 ### Bonus

-- Deploys Gitlab on k3d
+- Deploys Gitlab on k3d using helm
 - Deploys a repo hosted on local Gitlab with ArgoCD

 to get gitlab dns inside kubernetes cluster (such as ArgoCD) :